uncharted-technologies/risk-and-uncertainty/Archive/README.md

-# Old version of our code for the paper
+# Old version of our code

 Old version of this repository.
 Our code for the Atari and bandit experiments has since been updated.